flodhest/Rust2ReactCLI/README.md

 ## 🙏 Acknowledgments

-RustCLI is powered by the [dialoguer](https://crates.io/crates/dialoguer) crate for interactive command-line prompts and [open](https://crates.io/crates/open) crate for opening a URL.
+RustCLI is powered by the [dialoguer](https://crates.io/crates/dialoguer) crate for interactive command-line prompts.

 ## 📄 License